What to get that person who 'doesn't need anything'

 FOR THE SENTIMENTAL SOUL: Plan a group activity

 If you hear things like "I just want to spend time with my family," then take that to heart.
 But don't just sit around the house, make memories!
-Go to a Christmas village you've never explored before or, if they love games, sign up for a more organized group activity like an Escape Room or Big City Hunt.
+Go to a Christmas village you've never explored before or, if they love games, sign up for a more organized group activity like an escape room or a city-wide Scavenger hunt.

 FOR THE TRADITIONALIST: Make it new again